About the Council

 - Council members are appointed by governors to represent and advocate for people with developmental disabilities.
 Council members serve in a volunteer capacity.
 More than 60% of these volunteers must be people with developmental disabilities or family members.

 - The DD Act also created the Developmental Disabilities Networks in each state.
 The DD Network includes Councils on Developmental Disabilities, Protection and Advocacy Agencies and University Centers of Excellence in Developmental Disabilities.
-In Tennessee, our DD Network includes us, the TN Council on Developmental Disabilities, the Disability Law and Advocacy Center, and 2 University Centers – Vanderbilt Kennedy Center and UT Boling Center in Memphis.
+In Tennessee, our DD Network includes us, the TN Council on Developmental Disabilities, the Disability Rights Tennessee (formerly Disability Law and Advocacy Center of TN), and 2 University Centers – Vanderbilt Kennedy Center and UT Boling Center in Memphis.

-- Councils on Developmental Disabilities are under the purview of the Administration of Developmental Disabilities, which is located within the newly formed Administration on Community Living under the U.S. Department of Health and Human Services.
-At the state level, the Council receives support services from the Department of Intellectual and Developmental Disabilities and Fiscal and Administrative Support Services.
+- Councils on Developmental Disabilities are under the purview of the Administration of Intellectual and Developmental Disabilities, which is located within the newly formed Administration on Community Living under the U.S. Department of Health and Human Services.